Sarah’s House – An Irish Ghost Story

 As further insurance he planted a tree in the old hearth.
 In those days, before machinery, it would be impossible to get rid of.
-After that, he was never seen or heard of again.
+He was never seen or heard of again after that.

-For generations every child in the country was reared on the stories, they seeped into the collective mind like a fever.
-The beautiful girl, the doomed love, the ghost.
+For generations every child was reared on the stories.
+They seeped into the collective mind like a fever.
+The mysterious Sarah, her lover, the feud with her brother, her house, and her ghost.

 Such was her power there hadn’t been a child named Sarah in the parish for over a hundred years.
 And still, lured by a dream they kept coming.

-‘Listen man, the only Sarah in these here parts is a ghost and she’s not visiting you, you’re living in her house.’
+‘Listen man, the only Sarah in these parts is a ghost.
+She’s not visiting you, you’re living in her house.’

 ‘Sarah’s House’ By Jane Gilheaney Barry